QueenieCplusplus/CloudRun/README.md

 (1) create a Docker Image for App

-(2) use Cloud Build to create Docker Image for App (as same as step 1)
+(2) move the Image to Cloud Storage Bucket for Cloud Build.

 (3) deploy/pull the container image to CloudRun